COURSES DESIGNED TO HELP YOU SUCCEED

 Marketing and Entrepreneurship (6 credits)

-Students integrate current literature (research and practice), historical perspectives, analytical tools, and theoretical frameworks to design and conduct a market analysis and plan.
-Students will make marketing-related decisions based on identification and analysis of target markets, marketing mix variables, and market feasibility.
-Students will also systematically identify and analyze high-potential opportunities and develop a plan associated with potential entrepreneurial or intrapreneurial ventures.
+Students integrate literature (research and practice), historical perspectives, analytical tools, and theoretical frameworks to design and conduct a market analysis.
+Students make marketing-related decisions based on identification and analysis of target markets, marketing mix variables, and market feasibility.
+Students identify and analyze high potential opportunities and develop a plan to exploit those opportunities.
+Students contribute to the startup or growth of entrepreneurial/intrapreneurial ventures.

 Global Business (6 credits)